-The GDPR covers the protection of EU citizens regardless of where this data is stored or processed, Even a website outside the EU, if it is intending to process data for EU citizens, must conform to the GDPR regulations.
+UK GDPR covers the protection of UK and EU citizens regardless of where this data is stored or processed, even a website outside the UK/EU, if it is intending to process data for UK and EU citizens, must conform to the UK GDPR regulations.

 “Data is specified, explicit and legitimate”.
 When we ask you for your data we are required to tell you what it is for in terms that specify exactly what it is we need, why we need it and that when we explain this it is written out in clear and understandable terms.

-The 5 main principles the GDPR adds are as follows:
+The 5 main principles the UK GDPR adds are as follows:

 - Data Minimisation

 - the data we ask you to provide us should only be relevant to what we need it for

 - the data is to be “accurate”.
 For example, if you change your address, you move home, and you tell us this then we are required by law to update our records where we have them to reflect this change

 - your data should be with us for no longer than is necessary for us to process it.
 We are no longer allowed to maintain your records indefinitely (unless we are required to do so by State law).
 This is a risk limitation strategy introduced to protect your data from potentially falling in to the wrong hands.

 - Any processing we do on your data must be of a lawful nature and we must prevent against “accidental loss, destruction or damage”.
 Your data is exactly that – your data!
 And as such we should treat it with the same respect as if we were dealing with you yourself.